jed709/jed709.github.io/index.md

 ![pptplot1](https://github.com/jed709/jed709.github.io/assets/87210399/040ccdd9-6d05-4cc1-81c1-98037f20ac35)

 _Note: I used `ggplot2` here to do some fancier things, like putting a line where the likelihood is the highest.
-However, it's easier to visualize simple things like this using base `R` graphics._
+However, for the purposes of an example like this, it's easier to visualize simple things like this using base `R` graphics._

 This makes it much easier to understand.
 For each probability, we have a likelihood, as indicated by the density of the curve: The more likely values for the probability of interest occur at the denser regions of the distribution.
 As we can see, the highest - or maximum - likelihood occurs at exactly 0.7.
 This would thereby produce similar inferences to what we concluded based on our sample: The most likely probability of drawing a black marble, based on our data, is 70%.
 However, look at all the uncertainty within this distribution.
 Based on the density, it looks like values ranging from ~0.5 to 0.8 are still plenty likely.